zh460045050/V2L-Tokenizer/README.md

 6. Run "step4_training_v2l_tokenizer.py" to train the V2L Tokenizer based on the codebook produced by the above 3 steps.

+We also provided our codebooks and checkpoints at: https://drive.google.com/drive/folders/1Z8GxE-WMEijJV-JZmqL7AGzsB0gHk4ow?usp=sharing

 ### Validation
 * * *